sigven/vcf2tsvpy/README.md

 The software can be installed with the [Conda](https://docs.conda.io/en/latest/) package manager, using the following command:

-`conda install -c sigven vcf2tsvpy`
+`conda install -c bioconda vcf2tsvpy`

 ## Usage